OutSystems/docs-product/src/setup-maintain/setup/limitations.md

 * The **Manage Dependencies** keyboard shortcut is not available in Mac OS.

+*  The Multilingual option to Export Language Resources to resX is not available.

 * In the Expression Editor, when an autocomplete item is selected, the **Scope Tree selection is not synchronized** with the selected item.

 * On the Widget tree, **the Style class property value is not used as the default name** when there’s no widget name defined.